vivianzhang85/student/navigation/viviansblog.md

 From this lesson, I learned how **strings** work—they group characters into a single value, making them easier to manage and manipulate.
 This allows programmers to treat a whole sequence of text as one variable.

 ### 3.5 – Boolean Expressions (My Lesson!)
-For this lesson, I actually **helped write and teach the material**.
+For 3.5, I took the role of a teacher to write and teach the material.
 I reflected on my experience with integrating resources, organizing the class flow, and creating an **interactive Jeopardy game** to make learning Boolean logic more engaging.
 Teaching this topic deepened my understanding of how computers make decisions using true and false values.
+I also had to design homework that both challenged my classmates thinking, and allowed them to effectively apply concepts I taught.

 ### 3.6 – Conditionals
 I enjoyed this lesson and learned a lot about **conditionals**, especially the differences between Python’s `elif` and JavaScript’s `else if`.
 Conditionals help programs make decisions based on certain conditions being true or false.